 The rise of video games has pushed tabletop games to the fringes, but those who enjoy these games are often die-hard fans.
-With many custom characters and models for some games becoming so pricey, many have decided that buying a 3D printer for miniatures and printing their own custom models is the way forward.
+With custom characters and models for games becoming so pricey, many have decided that buying a 3D printer for miniatures and printing their own custom models is the way forward.

 This article therefore gives advice about the best 3D printers for miniatures you can buy based on your priorities, preferences and budget, as well as key best practices for printing miniatures and factors that make a big difference to small model print quality.